Your base size is simply the wrap you need to tie a front wrap cross carry when carrying one baby.

 - The size of your child

-- Your wrapping experience; a more practised wrapper will be able to remove more slack from the wrap and therefore use less length
+- Your wrapping experience; a more practised wrapper may be able to remove more slack from the wrap and therefore use less length

 - Variations in standard sizing.
-We use 50cm increments for our sizing (so a size 6 is 4.7m, size 7 is 5.2m etc).
-Some companies use different methods of sizing, so their size 6 may be longer of shorter.
+Our wraps go up in size by 50cm increments (so a size 6 is 4.7m, size 7 is 5.2m etc).
+Some companies use uneven methods of sizing, so their size 6 may be longer or shorter than ours.

 Once you know your base size, you can use it to work out what length of wrap you would need for specific carries.